sansseriff/phd_thesis/pandoc_site/chapter_05/section_06_aph_hw.md

 5. (6 pts) Consider the configuration in Fig. 1b).
 The detector has an internal quantum efficiency approximated by:

+    ???+ note

+        A more accurate model would include the transmission spectrum of the optical stack in which the nanowire is embedded, along with a non-unity coupling efficiency
     $$\eta(\lambda) = \frac{1}{2}(1 - \text{erf}[\lambda - 3~\mathrm{\upmu m}]) $$

     $\lambda$ is measured in $\mathrm{\upmu m}$ and $\text{erf}()$ is the error function.
 Using your conclusions from (1.3) and expression from (1.4), write a formula $N_{photons}[\lambda]$ for the number of detectable dark counts with respect to $\lambda$, then numerically integrate it to find the dark count rate with no filtering.
 The laboratory temperature $T$ is 293 K, lens focal length $l$ is $18~\text{mm}$, detector radius $r$ is $5~\mathrm{\upmu m}$, and the diameter $d$ of all optics is 1 inch.
 The maximum count rate of this SNSPD is 10 MHz.
 Is the detector usable or overexposed?